skyvers/skyve-dev-guide/README.md

 their own preferences for their own development environment.

-Skyve also provides a revolutionary database independent backup and restore facility for the combined relational and "non-SQL" data store - which means support teams can backup from production instances running on different operating systems and database technologies and restore to another environment seamlessly.
+Skyve also provides a revolutionary database independent backup and restore facility for the combined relational ("SQL") and "non-SQL" data store - which means support teams can backup from production instances running on different operating systems and database technologies and restore to another environment seamlessly.